Section 3: Fort Rice and the Lakota Sioux

 Larned’s diary describes the way the Lakotas attacked Fort Rice in the winter of 1864-1865.
 Fort Rice had a stockade to protect the buildings and residents, but the cattle, horses, and hay were kept outside of the stockade under guard.
 The soldiers also had to leave the post to get water from the Missouri River and to cut wood for heat and cooking.

 This was a particularly important time for the Lakotas to attack.
-The post had been weakened by the deaths of 35 men during the winter and spring due to poor nutrition which led to the disease called scurvy.
-The Teton Lakotas, including the Unkpapas, the Sans Arcs, and the Blackfeet, felt more hostile toward the government than did some other branches of the Sioux.
-The Yanktonnais, under the leadership of Two Bears, eventually accepted a peaceful relationship with the Army.
+The post had been weakened by the deaths of dozens of men during the winter and spring due to poor nutrition which led to the disease called scurvy.
+The Teton Lakotas, including the Unkpapas, the Sans Arcs, and the Blackfeet, felt more hostile toward the government than did some other branches of the Dakotas.
+The Yanktonnai Dakotas, under the leadership of Two Bears, eventually accepted a peaceful relationship with the Army.
 Larned did not mention Sitting Bull, but the great Unkpapa leader was present on many of the days of conflict at Fort Rice.

 Source: Ray H. Mattison, ed, “The Fisk Expedition of 1864: The Diary of William L. Larned,” North Dakota History Vol. 36, no. 3 (Summer 1969): 209-274.